 - Letters of referral (from referral agencies, or Central Georgia Technical College); if applicable

 - Documentation of any accommodations as documented by a physician (Must be dated with the last 5 years)

-- Underage youth (Ages 16 & 17) must pre-register by a parent with a copy of the Birth Certificate; both the parent and student will need to bring state issued identification and the Withdrawal Form from school.
+- Underage youth (Ages 16 & 17) must pre-register by a parent.
+The student will need to bring a state issued identification and the Withdrawal Form from school.
 State issued identification is available at no charge at a county voter registration office.